 Note: I’m using Safari for macOS (Version 10.0).
 The screenshots shown below may be slightly different from what you see on your computer.

-Step 1: Get the Stylish extension (visit the link) and install it to your Safari browser.
+Step 1: Get the Stylish extension nd install it in your Safari browser.

 Step 2: Click the Stylish extension icon (located on the top of the toolbar), then select “Manage”.